 for nonsense in the disguise of science.
 Such attitude has led to the

 inacceptable situation that several professional scientists, who are

 to expand and spread knowledge and therefore are

 promotion of pseudo-scientific rubbish at

 Chemnitz.
-So it is easy for the cheats to raise fear of the harmless
+So it is easy to raise fear of the harmless

 Annotation 2020: This text is a slightly modified and shortened version